avnet-iotconnect/iotc-azurertos-sdk/README.md

   You can get  more hardware related setup info [here](https://github.com/MicrochipTech/AzureDemo_WFI32E01/blob/v0.9.1/Clicks.md).
   * With MPLAX X IDE, Open the iotconnect-demo.X project from the [samples/wfi32iot] directory.
   * Run or Debug the project.
-  * Once the board comes up, a new Mass Storage Device will be registered via the USB interface and the PC should detect a new drive.
+  * Once the board comes up, a new Mass Storage Device (MSD) will be registered via the USB interface and the PC should detect a new disk drive.
+  * If the contents of CLOUD.CFG do not have values like CPID and ENV, delete the file and restart the board.
+  Restarting will populate the defaults.
+  * In CLOUD.CFG JSON document, fill in your CPID and ENV values.
+  You should generally omit specifying Device ID (DUID) in the config file as the default name will be based on the serial of the
+  ATECC608 chip that's built into the module.
+The default name will be in format snSERIAL, where serial is a 16-character hex string like sn12ABCD...
+  The PEM files on the MSD will be named by the device's serial.
+  If using SymmetricKey auth type, you can enter your Symmetric key in the file, otherwise you should leave it blank.
+  * Edit WIFI.CFG per Wi-Fi network settings.
+The file should look like one of the following examples:
+    - Open Unsecured Network (no password protection)
+        ```bash
+        CMD:SEND_UART=wifi MY_SSID,,1
+        ```
+    - Wi-Fi Protected Access 2 (WPA2)
+        ```bash
+        CMD:SEND_UART=wifi MY_SSID,MY_PSWD,2
+        ```
+    - Wired Equivalent Privacy (WEP)
+        ```bash
+        CMD:SEND_UART=wifi MY_SSID,MY_PSWD,3
+        ```
+    - Wi-Fi Protected Access 3 (WPA3)
+        ```bash
+        CMD:SEND_UART=wifi MY_SSID,MY_PSWD,4
+        ```
+  * New values will take effect once the board is restarted.
+  * **IMPORTANT**: Ensure that you eject the drive first and then restart the board after making any changes to the files.
+  This is so that the PC's OS can flush any cached file changes.
+  * If using SelfSigned authentication with the built-in AETCC608 secure element (this authentication type is the most secure and recommended), you should ensure that SYMMETRIC_KEY in CLOUD.CFG is left blank and use the device certificate's fingerprint in the sn<SERIAL>_device.pem file on the MSD:
 * For Renesas RX65N Cloud Kit:
   * Download and install Renesas e2 Studio 2022-10 or later
   * Download and install GCC for Renesas RX v8.3 or later, this can be done as part of the e2 studio install or after